Skip to main content

 Every cyclist should be prepared for minor road-side repairs, especially repair of flat tires.
 Even though you might be riding with others, you should carry your own spare inner tube and pump or inflation cylinders (small cylinders with compressed CO2 for airing up tires).
 Changing a tube is not a difficult task.
 Ask a cycling friend or your bike shop mechanic to show you how, then practice at home so you won’t be doing it for the first time in the middle of a ride.

-Beyond tire repair essentials, you should also carry at least one water bottle or a hydration pack (“camel back”).
+Beyond tire repair essentials, you should also carry at least one water bottle or a hydration pack (“camelback”).
 To avoid becoming dehydrated, you should drink about one water bottle (20 oz.) every hour you cycle regardless of the temperature.
 You’ll need even more in very hot and/or humid conditions.

-It’s also a good idea to carry a couple bucks in case you want to stop for a Gatorade or something.
+Carry a cell phone to make calls for help.
+It’s also a good idea to carry a few bucks and/or a credit card in case you want to stop for a Gatorade or snack.

 Since cell phones have been mentioned, it’s best to keep them turned OFF while cycling unless you have stopped to make a call.
 Otherwise you may be tempted to try to answer the phone while cycling–an act which could endanger you and those around you.
 Please don’t do it!
 You’re on your bike–phone calls can wait until later.
 Why spoil the ride?
 It’s probably a nuisance call anyway.